The Keltiad: Tales of Spiral Castle: Stories of the Keltiad

 Four short stories, taking place mostly in the time frame of the Aeron books.

 The Last Voyage: a crossover between the Keltiad and the Knights Templar.
-Taking place in the year 1307, this story recounts a fictional rescue and disappearance of the Templar fleet, long a tantalizing and mysterious conundrum, by a Keltic starship that happens to be in the neighborhood.
+Taking place in the year 1307, this story recounts a fictional rescue and disappearance of the Templar fleet by a Keltic starship that happens to be in the neighborhood.
 Sir James Douglas, the historical "Black Douglas", is posited to be a Templar and taken aboard the starship.
-There he meets the captain, Connla mac Nessa, and is informed of the existence of Keltia, and he and his men must decide whether to take the captain's offer of sanctuary there or to remain on Earth.
+There he meets the captain, Connla mac Nessa, and is informed of the existence of Keltia; he and his men must decide whether to take the captain's offer of sanctuary there or to remain on Earth.

 This story also appeared in Katherine Kurtz's 2002 anthology, Crusade of Fire, stories about the Knights Templar.

 Touchstone: Aeron Aoibhell as a child, being tested for magic, and what comes of it.
 The story introduces Gwyn ap Neith, king of the Sidhefolk, and his wife Etain, as important and recurring characters.

 Alembic: Gwydion Prince of Gwynedd, as a youth studying to be a Druid, and his own testing in the labyrinth of Glaston Tor.
 Gwyn and Etain appear here as well.

 Crucible: Terran lieutenant and explorer Sarah O'Reilly arrives in Keltia with the Earth ship Sword, just prior to the action of The Copper Crown.
 She quickly falls in love with all things Keltic, and has an encounter of her own with Gwyn and Etain.